jenkinsci/plugin-pom/README.md

 ## Jenkins Core BOM

-Since version 2.195, Jenkins provides a [Maven Bill Of Materials (BOM)](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies) that centrally defines versions of various libraries used by Jenkins Core.
+Since version 2.195, Jenkins provides a [Maven Bill Of Materials (BOM)](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies) that centrally defines versions of various libraries used by Jenkins Core and should make it easier to update to newer Jenkins Core versions
-The default behaviour of `plugin-pom` is to _not_ use the BOM, but when jenkins.version>=2.195 (and plugin-pom>=3.54) you can switch on Jenkins BOM support by setting the Maven property `use-jenkins-bom`.
-For example:

-`mvn -Djenkins.version=2.195 -Duse-jenkins-bom package`

-This will import the BOM for Jenkins 2.195

 For more information, see the [Dependency Management](https://jenkins.io/doc/developer/plugin-development/dependency-management/) section of the
 [plugin development guide](https://jenkins.io/doc/developer/plugin-development/).